Trump Envoy Arrives in Kyiv as US Pledges Patriot Missiles to Ukraine

 Putin "talks nice and then he bombs everybody," Trump said late Sunday, as he confirmed the U.S. is sending Ukraine badly needed U.S.-made Patriot air defense missiles to help it fend off Russia's intensifying aerial attacks.

-A top ally of Trump, Republican Sen. Lindsey Graham of South Carolina, said Sunday that the conflict is nearing an inflection point as Trump shows growing interest in helping Ukraine fight back against Russia's full-scale invasion.
-It’s a cause that Trump had previously dismissed as being a waste of U.S. taxpayer money.
+A top ally of Trump, Sen. Lindsey Graham, R-S.C., said Sunday that the conflict is nearing an inflection point as Trump shows growing interest in helping Ukraine fight back against Russia's full-scale invasion.
+It's a cause that Trump had previously dismissed as being a waste of U.S. taxpayer money.

 Talks during Kellogg's visit to Kyiv will cover "defense, strengthening security, weapons, sanctions, protection of our people and enhancing cooperation between Ukraine and the United States," said the head of Ukraine's presidential office, Andrii Yermak.